lenkaphantom/Hotel/README.md

-# 🏨 Hotel Management System — OOP1 Project
+# 🏨 Hotel Management System
 This repository contains an implementation of an informational system for a hotel, developed as a student project for the Object-Oriented Programming 1 (OOP1) course.
-The system is implemented in Java (target: Java 17) and provides both console and Swing-based GUI components depending on the chosen build/run configuration.
+The system is implemented in Java and provides Swing-based GUI components.

 ## 📌 Features